Rebranding and Customizing the Software Design

 If you are unsure of which CSS classes to overwrite, you can find out which CSS rules apply to which HTML elements by using certain browser tools to examine the underlying HTML/CSS structure.
 If you are using Firefox, we recommend downloading the Firebug plugin.
 However, Google Chrome and Internet Explorer also offer similar built-in features that allow you to hover your mouse cursor over certain HTML elements on any page, and subsequently view each elements’ CSS properties.

-If you’d like to remove our company’s copyright information, as well as the version number of our software, license information, and links to external help documentation, scroll down to the bottom of the Design Settings page, and click the “Advanced Options” link.
-Doing so will display additional check-boxes that will allow you to hide this information:
+If you’d like to remove our company’s name, copyright information, and links to our site, scroll down to the bottom of the Design Settings page, and click the “Advanced Options” link.
+Doing so will display an additional check-box that will allow you to hide this information:

 To save all Design Changes, click the Update button.